igmirnyy/GameTheory/README.md

 # GameTheory
-Solutions for some of the gams theory games
+Solutions for some of the game theory games
 The problems are described in .py files